 If you have a minimum of 4 people going canoeing you may want to link 2 canoes together to create a raft.
 Rafted canoes are ideal for families and for those who need extra stability whilst out on the water.
 When we raft 2 canoes together it forms a mini catamaran which is a very stable platform and is very difficult to capsize.
 We also raft groups of friends together as it is a more sociable experience and allows you to relax and enjoy the trip without the concern of getting wet.
 Sometimes if the conditions are poor we may deem it necessary to raft all canoes.
 If you would like to take advantage of our rafting option please let us know when you arrive, so we can prepare the necessary equipment.

 The time that you have chosen when placing your booking is the arrival time at the canoe centre.
 When you arrive we will ask you to familiarise yourself with the finish point so that you don't overshoot at the end of your trip.
 We will then get you kitted out with a buoyancy aid, paddle and dry barrel and talk you through the safety briefing.
 We aim to depart from the canoe centre within half an hour of your arrival time, please do not be late.

-Ensure that you bring both sun protection and waterproofs.
+Ensure that you bring both sun protection and waterproof jackets.
 Hats and sunglasses are very useful on sunny days and suntan lotion is essential.
-You can also purchase a rain poncho from our canoe centre for only £1, which may come in handy if you don't have a lightweight jacket.
 You may also want to ensure that you have food and drink for a picnic whilst en route, as there are plenty of nice green areas to stop off.
 There are a couple of places you could stop off to purchase refreshments but we would always recommend bringing your own food, if they are closed you don't want to be left without anything to eat.
 Please ensure you bring a bag for your litter and that you dispose of it correctly at the end of your canoe trip, we have a large black bin at the gate when you return.